 The HumiForm device is basically a “moisture delivery filament” inserted through a plastic tee-tube that is supported by a covered 22-ounce reservoir for distilled water.
 The humidity level can be controlled by adjusting the amount of filament exposed.
 The unit is placed inside on the bottom of a cigar humidor, with the tee-tube and filament sticking up and out from the reservoir to deliver a controlled amount of moisture to cigars that are stored on top of the reservoir.
 If desired, cedar sheets can be placed over the plastic cover of the reservoir, with the cigars placed over the cedar.

 The product reviewed was designed for 50-count humidors having the minimum inside dimensions of 7.5” x 8.5”.
 Since the reservoir is one-inch deep, it will displace the entire bottom row of cigars in a 50-count humidor, thereby decreasing its capacity.
 In addition, the tee-tube will displace one cigar in each row of cigars stacked on top of the reservoir.
-The large amount of space that the HumiForm requires is a necessary trade-off, in exchange for not having to refill the reservoir for 8 to 12 months.
+The large amount of space that the HumiForm requires is a necessary trade-off, in exchange for not having to refill the reservoir for at least six months.